nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In the future, we plan to extend the capabilities of the undo/redo functions to encompass all commands in the future.

 8. Currently, the backup file message is too generic and doesn't provide any indication.
-In the future, a more specific and informative backup file will be provided to guide the user clearly.
+In the future, a more specific and informative backup file message will be provided to guide the user clearly.

 <sub>[return to table of contents](#table-of-contents)</sub>